Nightshade14/Nightshade14/README.md

 - Deep Learning research @ New York University
 - Leveraging Agentic AI, Mixture of Experts (MoE), and Model Context Protocol (MCP) to create Compound AI Systems
 - Exploring Language Models (Large & Small) and their applications at scale
-- RecSys and Search Systems
+- Recommendation Engines and Search Systems
 - Building scalable and efficient Machine Learning pipelines
 - Contributing to open-source Machine Learning and AI projects